 A third example male smokers were given synthetic beta carotene and synthetic Vitamin E, the study was stopped when rates of lung cancer, heart attacks and death increased (New England Journal of Medicine, 1994).

-At HFC, we believe that given the proper nutrition, your body has the amazing capability of keeping itself healthy.
+At HCNC, we believe that given the proper nutrition, your body has the amazing capability of keeping itself healthy.
 We also believe that nutrition should be individualized to meet each patient’s needs.
 For these reasons and many more, we proudly recommend Standard Process whole food supplements.